ZachCheu/Photo/README.md

 3. Use AsyncTaskLoader instead of AsyncTask to load local images from specific folder.
 4. User MediaStore to scan local images.
 5. Support multi-selection on the gallery screen.
+6. Use SurveyMonkey API to send survey after a triger time.
+7. Use Smart Location to grab GPS location data.
-6. More features are under construction...
+8. More features are under construction...

 ## Reference + Tutorial